OFAI/GermEval2024-GerMS/site/index.md

 strong or outright offensive language.

-Texts have been annotated by several human annotators, with a large portion of the corpus being annotated by at least two annotators out of 8 (7 of whom are forum moderators).
+Texts have been annotated by several human annotators, with a large portion of the corpus being annotated by at least four annotators out of 10 (7 of whom are forum moderators).

 The main aim of annotating the presence and strength of sexism/misogyny in